zenjenwilliams/finding-zen/Volley-Architecture-notes.md

 * Experts on demand
 * Using our data on alternative resource composition / learning pathways to find "the best under xyz conditions"

+## Technical positions
+* CG purpose overall:
+ * Find concordances, interpolate, and re-present information fragments
+ * A source of truth for truths that keyword searching will not reveal:
+   * personalized - by interpolating from user profile features
+   * flexible pathways

+## Specific technical commitments
+* Presenting appropriate fragments of material in response to demonstrated needs (search or quiz performance)
+  * Incl cutting down longer videos to salient part
+* Collaborative filtering and tagging of resources